argoproj/argo-workflows/examples/README.md

 ## Hardwired Artifacts

 With Argo, you can use any container image that you like to generate any kind of artifact.
-In practice, however, we find certain types of artifacts are very common, so there is built-in support for git, http, gcs and s3 artifacts.
+In practice, however, we find certain types of artifacts are very common, so there is built-in support for git, http, gcs, Azure Blob storage and s3 artifacts.

 ```yaml
 apiVersion: argoproj.io/v1alpha1